 Expert eating disorder therapy that fits into your life

-Schoen Clinic Chelsea is a leading private outpatient clinic providing expert care and support for individuals experiencing eating disorders.
+Schoen Clinic Chelsea is a leading private outpatient eating disorder clinic in London, offering expert treatment for children, adolescents and adults living with:

 Our approach to eating disorder treatment in London